This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Calliope Hummingbird: Rare Green Visitor

-Here’s your texas bird identification guide:
+Want to spot one?
+Here’s your quick hummingbird identification guide:

-- Listen for their high-pitched chirps
+- Listen for their high, squeaky chirps.

 Broad-tailed Hummingbird: Summer Resident